Skip to main content

 Clinical features suggestive of specific genetic epilepsy include:

-- one or more first-degree relative(s) with seizures or febrile convulsions and/or intellectual difficulties; and
+• One or more first-degree relative(s) with seizures or febrile convulsions and/or intellectual difficulties.

 Factors unlikely to be associated with genetic epilepsy include:

 Urgent testing is available in exceptional circumstances.
-This should be considered if the patient fulfils the criteria for rapid whole genome sequencing (WGS).
-These criteria are: the patient is acutely unwell, there is a likely monogenic disorder and a molecular diagnosis would be likely to alter management.
+This should be considered if the patient fulfils the criteria for rapid WGS through the R14 testing pathway.
+These criteria are that: the patient is acutely unwell; there is a high likelihood of a monogenic disorder; and a molecular diagnosis would be likely to alter management.

 What do you need to do?

-- Decide which of the panels best suits the needs of your patient and/or their family.
+• Decide which of the tests best suits the needs of your patient and/or their family.
 For patients with epilepsy, there are three main panels with overlap in the included genes.

-- R59 Early onset or syndromic epilepsy: This gene panel should be used for all patients with early onset epilepsy, and for those in whom a syndromic or neurodegenerative epilepsy diagnosis is suspected.
+• R59 Early onset or syndromic epilepsy: This gene panel should be used for all patients with early onset epilepsy, and for those in whom a syndromic or neurodegenerative epilepsy diagnosis is suspected.
 It is carried out by WGS, though only genes associated with seizures are analysed.
+Analysis includes short tandem repeat (STR) testing for the ATN and CSTB genes associated with dentatorubral-pallidoluysian atrophy (DRPLA) and progressive myoclonic epilepsy type 1A (known as Unverricht-Lundborg disease) respectively.

-- R29 Intellectual disability: This panel investigates chromosomal and single-gene causes of developmental delay and intellectual disability.
-It is a WGS test, though only genes known to cause intellectual disability are analysed.
+• R29 Intellectual disability: This WGS-based panel investigates chromosomal and single-gene causes of unexplained moderate/severe/profound developmental delay and intellectual disability.
+Genes known to cause intellectual disability are included and analysis includes STRs.

-- R87 Cerebral malformation: This can be requested for patients with changes in brain development, such as cortical dysplasia or polymicrogyria, identified on brain imaging.
+• R87 Cerebral malformation: This WGS-based panel can be requested for patients with changes in brain development, such as cortical dysplasia or polymicrogyria, identified on brain imaging.

-- R315 POLG-related disorder: This should be used in cases in which there is a high clinical suspicion of POLG-related disease.
+• R315 POLG-related disorder: This should be used in cases in which there is a high clinical suspicion of POLG-related disease.
+See ‘Adult with suspected POLG-related disease‘.

-- For tests that do not include WGS, such as R315:
+• For tests that do not include WGS, including R315:

 Resources